 Same thing with the crumble.
 Put everything in a medium bowl.
 Use your hands and really coat the butter and the sugar with the butter.
 Set aside.

 In a medium bowl whisk the flour, tapioca, and baking powder.
-I like to sift it but it’s not 100% necessary.
-Just make sure that everything is well mixed.
+I like to sift it, but it’s not 100% necessary.
+Just make sure that everything is well mixed with a whisk.
 If there is a clump or two of the tapioca break it up with your fingers and whisk it in.
 Set aside

-Beat the sugar and eggs using a mixer until the butter becomes pale and fluffy.
-Incorporate the vanilla, then the eggs one by one and keep mixing.
+Beat the sugar and butter using a mixer until the mixture becomes pale and fluffy.
+Incorporate the eggs one by one, then the vanilla.
 After the second egg I like to stop and scrape the bottom of the bowl with a spatula to make sure the butter and eggs are fully mixing.

 Next add 1/3 of the flour and mix, then 1/2 the yogurt and mix.
-You can add the yogurt when the flour is almost all incorporated as opposed to completely incorporated.
+Add the yogurt when the flour is almost all incorporated as opposed to completely incorporated.
 This will ensure you don’t over mix.
 Add another third of the flour and mix, then add the rest of the yogurt and mix.
 Add the last of the flour and mix stopping as soon as the flour is fully incorporated.
 Essentially you’re doing dry, wet, dry, wet, dry.
-Thinking of it this way always helps me.

 Scoop 1/2 of the batter into your pan and smooth it out with an offset spatula or the back of a spoon.
-Sprinkle the matcha and sugar evenly.
-Cover it with the rest of the batter, smooth it out, and sprinkle the crumble on top.
+Sprinkle the matcha sugar evenly on top and cover it with the rest of the batter, smooth it out, and sprinkle the crumble on top.

 Bake for about 50 minutes.
-The exact time will depend on your oven but it’s ready when you insert a toothpick in the middle of the coffee cake and it come out clean.
-Let the cake cool for 20 minutes before you cut into it.
+The exact time will depend on your oven but it’s ready when you insert a toothpick in the middle of the coffee cake and it come out clean (a tiny bit of matcha on the toothpick is ok. ) Let the cake cool for 20 minutes before you cut into it.